arnold-saigen/-DSAC_ASR_Backend/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the Creative Commons Attribution 4.0 License - see the LICENSE.md file for details

-## Acknowledgments
+## References

 Inspiration, code snippets, etc.
 * [awesome-readme](https://github.com/matiassingers/awesome-readme)